 Working Tax Credit and Child Tax Credit can also be claimed in Northern Ireland due to your husband’s employment there.

 You are entitled to free GP treatment as a cross border worker however dental treatment is subsidised and is not generally free.
 Your family is not entitled to these rights.
-As a cross border worker resident in the Republic of Ireland you are entitled to an Irish medical card from the Health Service Executive in the Republic of Ireland.
-This will entitle you to free public healthcare in the Republic of Ireland.
-This may also apply to your spouse and any children, provided you both have no other income in the Republic of Ireland (i.e. your employment income is your family’s only source of income), do not pay PRSI and do not claim any social welfare benefits.
+As a cross border worker resident in Ireland you are entitled to an Irish medical card from the Health Service Executive in Ireland.
+This will entitle you to free public healthcare in Ireland.
+This may also apply to your spouse and any children, provided you both have no other income in Ireland (i.e. your employment income is your family’s only source of income), do not pay PRSI and do not claim any social welfare benefits.

 Under EU Regulations the country you last paid social insurance to will usually consider your entitlement to sickness benefit.
 Previous Social Insurance paid in European Countries can be combined with PRSI or National Insurance Contributions to help you qualify for social welfare benefits.
 However if you have not paid sufficient National Insurance contributions or PRSI you may not be entitled to any illness benefit in any state.
 In this instance you may be entitled to means tested social security benefit depending on your household income.

-If you are a resident of the Republic of Ireland you will be required to register for self - assessment and submit an annual self - assessment tax return to the Revenue Commissioners in the Republic of Ireland to disclose your worldwide income.
-If your only income is your state pension from Northern Ireland there should be no tax due to the Revenue Commissioners in the Republic of Ireland.
-If you do have other income along with your UK state pension, you may be subject to tax in the Republic of Ireland however double taxation relief will be given for any UK tax suffered on your other Northern Ireland income.
+If you are a resident of Ireland you will be required to register for self - assessment and submit an annual self - assessment tax return to the Revenue Commissioners in Ireland to disclose your worldwide income.
+If your only income is your state pension from Northern Ireland there should be no tax due to the Revenue Commissioners in Ireland.
+If you do have other income along with your UK state pension, you may be subject to tax in Ireland however double taxation relief will be given for any UK tax suffered on your other Northern Ireland income.

 If you have a Northern Ireland private pension you may be able to receive this gross.
 In order to clarify if your change in residency would have any impact on your pension please seek professional advice in advance from your pension provider who will provide guidance on your individual circumstances.